 Retail sales: Electricity consumption after accounting for behind-the-meter onsite generation including storage charge and discharge.
-It indicates the net energy delivered through the meter to the end-use customer.
+It indicates the net energy delivered through the meter to the end-use customer, and thus excludes any generation or procurement in satisfaction of firm wholesale commitments (e.g., firm and spot market sales).